recenasu/PWA-Text-Editor/README.md

 ## Installation

-> * To access the deployed application on Heroku, open the browser and paste the following URL in the address bar, or click on the link: TBD
+> * To access the deployed application on Heroku, open the browser and paste the following URL in the address bar, or click on the link: https://mighty-peak-34565-5d76a01154b0.herokuapp.com
-> * To access the project repo, open the browser and paste the following URL in the address bar, or click on the link: TBD
+> * To access the project repo, open the browser and paste the following URL in the address bar, or click on the link: https://github.com/recenasu/PWA-Text-Editor

 ## Usage